 - Your dog is a bully toward others, OR they’re the recipient of bullying and therefore avoid other dogs, tremble, or otherwise show they are uncomfortable.

-- Your dog has had a bad experience at the park and now displays behavior issues (ie: reactive and acting aggressive when they see another dog).
+Your dog has had a bad experience at the park and now displays behavior issues when they see another dog.

-- Arrange private play dates with dogs you know who are healthy, friendly and a good match.
+- Arranging private play dates with dogs you know who are healthy, friendly and a good match.
 Reach out to family members, friends and neighbors.

-- Exercise your dog more.
+- Exercising your dog more.
 Jogging, fetch, Frisbee, blowing bubbles, etc. are all great activities to get your dog moving… and increase your bond with each other, too!

-- If your lifestyle allows, consider getting a second dog who can be your dog’s best friend.
+- If your lifestyle allows, consider adding a second dog to your home who can be your dog’s best friend.